Sushi originating from Kyoto that goes well with sake

-This sushi restaurant is about a 7-minute walk from the Togetsukyo Bridge in the tourist spot Arashiyama.
-The restaurant is famous for its saba sushi, chirashi sushi, norimaki, and others.
+This sushi restaurant is about a 7-minute walk from the Togetsukyo Bridge in the tourist hotspot of Arashiyama.
+The restaurant is famous for its mackerel sushi, known in Japanese as saba sushi.
 There are also several a la carte options made with fresh fish.
-The restaurant also has original sushi with unused ingredients, all of which go well with sake.
-There is the option to enjoy two different types of sushi in a set meal as well.
-Going with a group of people to try various kinds of sushi is also rec...moreommended.
-The inside of the restaurant is like an typical Japanese home.
+The restaurant also has some sushi that use unusual ingredients, all of which go well with sake.
+Going with a group of people to try various kinds of sushi is also recommended.
+Inside the restaurant is like a typical Japanese home.
 The wooden shelves and tables, clocks, and toys sitting around are fun just to look at.
 The environment is very relaxed.
 From the counter seats, you can watch the owner making sushi right in front of you.

-Sasamaki sushi features the sweetness of white fish.
+Sasamaki sushi features the sweetness of the white fish - bream.
 The little leaves on top of the rice are Japanese pepper tree leaves.
 They bring out the flavor of the sushi with their subtle fragrance.
 The best saba (mackerel) is selected every month to make the saba sushi.
 Since the rice is flavored with soup stock, this sushi is best eaten without soy sauce.
+Take off the seaweed wrapping before eating.
+Three pieces of saba sushi go for 900 yen and sasamaki sushi is 300 yen per piece.

 Chirashi sushi / ¥1,200